alexander-matz/tamias/README.md

 file 'users.conf' in the 'keys.git' repository.
 It follows a simple format:

-` username : role1,role2,role3,...`
+`username : role1 role2 role3 ...`

-Whitespaces are optional but encouraged for readability.
+Whitespaces are used to separate roles from another.
+Allowed characters for roles are alphanumeric characters, underscore, and dash.

 ## Configuring access permissions